Skip to content

 connectionRef.set(con); // simulate a currently open connection

-// insert two customers and return the generated values
+// insert another customer and return several generated values

 // count the customers